enamchae/webgpu-pathtrace/README.md

 ![cover render](/docs/cover.png)

 # WebGPU raytracer
-This project is a pure JS/WebGPU implementation of a physically-based raytracer, containing a small demo scene of various materials.
+This project is a TypeScript/WebGPU implementation of a physically-based raytracer, containing a small demo scene of various materials.

 ## Features
 Like many raytracers, this raytracer begins by spawning a set of rays (defined by an origin point and direction vector) based on the viewer's location and orientation.
 Each ray is then checked against all the geometry in the scene to determine what it strikes first.
 The colors of the ray and direction in which the ray is reflected or refracted is determined based on the material of the surface it intersects.

+### Rendering modes
+The UI provides 3 rendering options:
+1. **After every sample (coherent)**.
+The output colors are rendered after each sample is complete.
+Techniques involving compaction/sorting/partitioning based on whether a ray is done processing and what material the ray bounced off of are used here.
+(This tends to perform the slowest.)
+1. **After every sample**.
+The output colors are rendered after each sample is complete.
+No compaction is performed.
+1. **After all samples**.
+The output colors are rendered only after all samples are complete.
+(This tends to perform the fastest, but may cause the GPU to hang and the render to be stopped prematurely.)

+The difference in render time will often vary with the remaining features.

 ### Lens distortion
 Instead of shooting rays out from a flat plane: